 R7 MAKO Kimber’s non-1911 handgun

 But the new R7 MAKO appears to be their non-1911 redemption gun.
-It has an interesting look to it, including the texturing on the sides of the grip.
+It has an interesting look to it, including the grip texturing.

 The R7 MAKO has Kimber’s side ejection port, performance carry trigger, and is made with a carbon fiber-infused matrix.
 Kimber claims it has up to 60,000 psi tensile strength for a long-lasting design.